-People with qualifying incomes can use Bluebikes for $50 a year, or $5 a month* with no annual commitment.
-Your membership will include unlimited one-hour trips.
+Discounted passes are only $50 a year or $5 a month* with no annual commitment.
+Your pass will include unlimited one-hour trips.
+The discount is available to anyone who uses Bluebikes, regardless of where they live.

 *There’s no annual commitment for monthly memberships.
 After 30 days, your membership will renew when you ride again, either by dipping your key at any dock or using the app to take out a bike.
 You will be charged the $5 monthly membership fee at that time.

-If you are 16 or older, receive benefits through the Massachusetts Department of Transitional Assistance, have a credit or debit card, and an email address, you can sign up today!
-Please note: You cannot use SNAP benefits to purchase your membership.
+If you are 16 or older, receive benefits through the Massachusetts Department of Transitional Assistance, have a credit or debit card and an email address, you can start riding today!

 - Go to the verification form.